 Breast reductions are almost performed when the patient is under general anaesthesia due to the invasive nature of the operation.
 Some of the most popular methods of breast reduction are:

 The Pedicle method reduces breast volume and contour, while maintaining the function of the breast as well as nipple sensation.
-Pedicle Method goes by several names:
+Pedicle method goes by several names including the following:

 This method is done by removing the nipple and grafting it in its new location as a skin graft.This procedure is done by completely removing the areola and nipple for relocation which is then replaced as a skin graft higher on the breast.
 This method has the drawback of the patient experiencing a complete loss of sensation from the areola area and eliminates the ability for lactation.

-Breast Reduction surgery gives the patient lighter, firmer and smaller breasts.
-Along with these physical changes and the removal of any previous pain or discomfort a patient can also enjoy the confidence it can instil as they are able to now play active sports and wear fashionable clothes.
+Breast reduction surgery gives the patient lighter, firmer and smaller breasts.
+Along with these physical changes and the removal of any previous pain or discomfort a patient can also enjoy the confidence it can instil as they are able to now play active sports and wear clothes without worrying about sizing issues or having them adjusted.

 Patients should also consider the potential side-effects of such surgery as it can, in some cases, alter the lactiferous duct system thereby impairing the ability to lactate.
 Patients can also experience a loss of sensation around the nipples after surgery has been performed.